Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Preliminaries

-The LDPC $(\lambda, \rho)$ {\it ensemble} is the set of codes whose Tanner graphs are characterized by $(\lambda, \rho)$.
+The LDPC $(\lambda, \rho)$ code {\it ensemble} is the set of codes whose Tanner graphs are characterized by $(\lambda, \rho)$.
 As often encountered in information theory, analysis of LDPC codes is greatly simplified by focusing on the average performance of a code selected at random from such an ensemble, rather than on the performance of an individual code.
-Luby~\etal~\cite[Sec.~III.A]{Luby_Irregular} suggested a procedure for randomly generating a Tanner graph that is characterized by a given $(\lambda, \rho)$.
+We use the procedure of Luby~\etal~\cite[Sec.~III.A]{Luby_Irregular} to randomly generate Tanner graphs that correspond to a given $(\lambda, \rho)$.
 Different pairs $(\lambda,\rho)$ may correspond to substantially different performance, and so much of the analysis of LDPC codes focuses on finding effective pairs.
+We use the shorthand notation LDPC ($c,d$) to denote the code ensemble that corresponds to ($c,d$)-regular Tanner graphs.

-The rate of a $(\lambda, \rho)$ LDPC code can be shown to be lower bounded by the following value, known as the {\it design rate}.
+The rate of a $(\lambda, \rho)$ LDPC code is lower bounded by its {\it design rate}, defined as follows.